 - Business intelligence

-SpydusManager – uses all of the key elements within Spydus to create reports around borrowers, loans, reservations, charges, bookings, acquisitions, locations, items, notices and requisitions.
+SpydusManager - Uses the key elements within Spydus to create reports around borrowers, loans, reservations, charges, bookings, acquisitions, locations, items, notices, requests and events.

-Reports can easily be visually represented via graphs, charts and pie charts.
+Reports can easily be visually represented via graphs and charts.
 All reports can be exported manually, or scheduled, to PDF, MS Excel, MS Word and other formats for easy sharing and dissemination.

 Aside from having great data analytics capabilities, one of the product’s strengths is the availability of numerous options in presenting information.
 There are over 50 chart types and interactive options such as filter, drag and drop functionality as well as the ability to drill down and through different reports.
 Libraries can also enter their own KPIs and targets into reports.